LearnOnDemandSystems/labauthor/access-control-policies/readme.md

     - This deployment method is less common and is accomplished by selecting the "Deploy in Background" option on a resource template from the lab profile.
     - With these deployments the policies will be in place _while_ resources are deploying, so you will need to ensure there are exceptions within your policy for any resources the template is deploying.

-## Are there sample policies available somewhere?
+## Are there sample policies available somewhere
 Yes!
 For more samples, see the table below for each of the cloud providers:

 |Cloud Platform|LODS Sample|Official Samples|